 CARS.COM — Teen driving can be risky business.
 Half of all teenage drivers will be involved in a crash before graduating from high school, according to the National Safety Council.
 Fortunately, parents who coach young drivers can reduce accidents.
 According to a study in the journal Pediatrics, teens who say their parents set rules and pay supportive attention to their activities are half as likely to get into crashes.

 Automakers from Lexus to Chevrolet to Ford and Hyundai offer systems in their new cars that allow parents to set limits on their teens' speed and drive time.
-Some systems even allow creation of geo-fence boundaries that alert parents when their teen drivers leave a specified area.
-But families with older cars can keep an eye on their teen drivers via aftermarket technology.
+Some systems have tracking device features that even allow creation of geofence boundaries that alert parents when their teen drivers leave a specified area.
+But families with older vehicles can keep an eye on their teenage drivers via aftermarket technology.

 "Parents don't want to seem controlling.
 They want something that allows them to stay connected without having to ask the teens to text them all the time.
 It's about communication, coaching and comfort," said Navin Ganeshan, vice president of product for Zubie monitoring devices.

-Teens may need an incentive such as a Wi-Fi hotspot to keep a monitoring device installed in a car, said Kathy Winter, Delphi Connect vice president of software and services.
+Teens may need an incentive such as a Wi-Fi hot spot to keep a monitoring device installed in a vehicle, said Kathy Winter, Delphi Connect vice president of software and services.

 Delphi Connect offers many of the same monitoring services for making sure your teen is driving safely.
 Also like Zubie, it offers 4G LTE, though through a variety of wireless companies.
 Delphi Connect Wi-Fi can connect up to five devices.

-These monitoring devices aren't just for keeping an eye on teen drivers: Stoddard said that 20 percent of MotoSafety users are senior drivers.
+These tracking devices aren't just for keeping an eye on teen drivers: Stoddard said that 20 percent of MotoSafety users are senior drivers.